Bees Unlimited Siem Reap

 RAFTER BEEKEEPING

-On this site we highlight the dying tradition of rafter beekeeping to exploit Apis dorsata, practiced not far from Siem Reap, in NW Cambodia... and focus on the efforts of a 3-man team to turn this dry season activity practiced by a few, into a sustainable livelihood to benefit many, and to promote appropriate technology beekeeping of indigenous bees.
+Here we highlight the tradition of rafter beekeeping practiced near Siem Reap, in NW Cambodia... and focus on the efforts of a 3-man team to turn this dry season activity practiced by a few, into a sustainable livelihood to benefit many, and to promote appropriate technology beekeeping of indigenous bees.

 Q: So, what is RAFTER BEEKEEPING?

-A: It's a technique/tradition, where honey-hunters simply place tree poles--"rafters", which mimic the large tree branches they normally colonize--at a slight angle and low to the ground, to encourage colonies of migrating Giant Honeybees to settle on them.
-The end result is safe-and-easy access to honey, and a golden opportunity for bee enthusiasts to view them up close and in person, on a Bee Tour with Bees Unlimited--Your Temple Tour Alternative!
+A: It's a technique/tradition, where honey-hunters simply place tree poles--"rafters", which mimic the large tree branches bees normally colonize--at a slight angle and low to the ground, to encourage colonies of migrating Giant Honeybees to settle on them.
+The end result is safe-and-easy access to honey, and a golden opportunity for bee enthusiasts to view them up close and in person, on a Bee Tour with us!

 Bees Unlimited Siem Reap Bees Unlimited Siem Reap Bees Unlimited Siem Reap Bees Unlimited Siem Reap Bees Unlimited Siem Reap Bees Unlimited Siem Reap Bees Unlimited Siem Reap Bees Unlimited Siem Reap Bees Unlimited Siem Reap